-Stephen H. Carpenter, Jr., manages Court & Carpenter and has advocated in courtrooms for over twenty years.
-Stephen has been ranked from 2009-2015 by one ranking service as one of the best three civilian military defense lawyers in the country.
-He is a former Marine and Army JAG Officer.
-He received a Honorable Discharge from the Army 2004, and the Navy in 1996.
+Stephen H. Carpenter, Jr., has advocated in courtrooms for over twenty years.
+He has been ranked from 2009-2015 by one ranking service as one of the best three civilian military defense lawyers in the country.
+In 2015, AVVO.com recognized Stephen as the highest rated "military law" attorney, based on client reviews, in the country.
+Mr. Carpenter is a former U.S. Marine Corps and Army JAG Officer.

 Languages Spoken: German